AscEmon/AscEmon/README.md

 # Hi there! 👋

-I'm [your name], and I'm a software developer currently learning and exploring new technologies.
+I'm Sayed, and I'm a software developer currently learning and exploring new technologies.
 Here are some of the things I'm currently working on:

 - 🚀 Learning and building projects with Jetpack Compose, Kotlin, and Swift
 - 💻 Working with Flutter, Dart, and Firebase for app development